Using the Web to Create Value

 Over the last several years, however, the web has changed a lot, and it’s moving faster now than ever before.
 The explosion of mobile device use means that responsive design is no longer a luxury but a baseline necessity; the growth of web-friendly typography means that, as designers, we now have more control over the nuances of how a website looks; the prevalence of detailed analytics means that decisions about design and strategy can be made on hard facts, not guesswork; lastly, what a website actually does has, by and large, become fairly consistent from site to site.
-All of these factors combine to form a bit of a contradiction: simply building a website is getting easier, but building a successful website requires a deeper knowledge and understanding of technology, marketing strategy, and user behavior than ever before.
+All of these factors combine to form a bit of a contradiction: An increasing number of tools for building sites is making web design and development easier, but – more than ever – the site’s success depends on an enhanced understanding of technology, marketing strategy, and user behavior.

-The exciting thing about this shift, for a designer, is that it means the easy problems have effectively been solved time and time again, giving us more time to focus on the strategic business goals our clients bring to us.
+The exciting thing about this shift, for a designer, is that it means the easy problems have effectively been solved, allowing us to focus on the more complex strategic questions our clients bring to us.
 No longer do we need to reinvent a contact form, the main navigation, or a photo gallery for every client that walks through the door.
 Numerous studies of web users have shown that familiar patterns lead to longer sessions, meaning that by utilizing a tried and true menu pattern instead of a wacky new solution, your site’s users are less likely to get confused and leave your site.
 In addition to the increased engagement, using a standard navigation pattern is much easier for our team to implement.